 At this point of her meditation, Lac smiled to herself.
 She gently laid down her child back on his diaper and went out of the house, on tiptoe.
-She headed toward the dam, as if she had made a decision to do something.
+She headed toward the dike, as if she had made a decision to do something.

-Arrived on the dam, she looked around for her husband but did not see him.
+Arrived on the dike, she looked around for her husband but did not see him.
 The wind continued to blow and to roar.
 Streams mooed, powerful and fast like a torrent.
 She raised her head: the sky had become black.